shunte88/rgbclock/README.md

 Weather data are obtained via the weathercache mechanism that is located in the scrollclock repo.
 The weather icons come from the [Erik Flowers] SVG collection with some  programmatic modifications applied as they are rendered.

-The news feed is not fully functional as yet, skeleton code is in place but needs vertical scrolling to be implemented before its activated.
+The news feed provides updates at configured intervals.
+Multiple feeds may be specified but they should be RSS compliant or the resukts are unpredictable.

+Minimal performance metrics may also be displayed.

-MBTA arrival predictions are now available.
+MBTA arrival predictions are available.
 Specify the required routes, stops and when the MBTA details should be displayed via configuration.

-And further home monitoring is to be added later, motion camera and ties to several Nest thermostats
+And further home monitoring is to be added later, motion camera and ties to several Nest thermostats once Google has released the new API

 Hopefully some or all of the code will find a use in your own projects